Posts contain affiliate links, meaning if you click though my links I may earn a commission. See my disclosure for more details.

 Preloved is a selling site which is also free to list your unwanted clothes on.
 There are no commissions taken from your sales and it’s more common to sell locally on Preloved with payment upon collection preferred, although you can arrange with the buyer to add postage charges.

-Gumtree is another free online option for selling clothes.
+Gumtree is another free online option to sell second hand clothes.
 It’s typically more used for selling larger items such as furniture, but there are still people who buy and sell clothing using Gumtree.

 Selling Clothes on EBay